Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/IoC/IServiceLocator.md

 [IDisposable](),[IServiceProvider]()

-The service locator which is used to retrieve the right instances of services.The cool thing about this service locator is that it can use external containers (from example from Unity) to resolve types if the types are not registered in the container itself.
+The service locator which is used to retrieve the right instances of services.
+The cool thing about this service locator is that it can use external containers (from example from Unity) to resolve types if the types are not registered in the container itself.
 To do this, use the following code:``` var serviceLocator = ServiceLocator.Default;
 serviceLocator.RegisterExternalContainer(myUnityContainer);